patelvini/ML/Case_Studies/Linear_Regression/README.md

 ## R Square Method - Goodness of Fit

-**Rñsquared** value is the statistical measure to show how close the data are to the fitted regression line.
+**R‚Äìsquared** value is the statistical measure to show how close the data are to the fitted regression line.

 y = actual value

-y Ø = mean value of y
+y ¬Ø = mean value of y

 yp =  predicted value of y